Illinois Sports Betting – How To Bet On Sports Legally In IL in 2023

 What You Can't Bet On in Illinois:

-- The offshore sportsbooks recommended on this do not impose restrictions for Illinois resident.
-However, it is possible that the IL sports betting bill will prohibit state-regulated sportsbooks from accepting bets on college sports, players, teams, games, events, and contests.
+- Offshore: The offshore sportsbooks recommended on this page do not impose restrictions for Illinois resident.

 Where Can I Bet On Sports In Illinois?

 - Online sportsbooks operating offshore legally have their doors open to IL residents 24/7.
-In addition, the state is very close to authorizing state-regulated betting options for brick and mortar, online and mobile sportsbook gambling which is expected to launch in the fall of 2019.
+Illinois has authorized state-regulated betting options for brick and mortar, online and mobile sportsbook gambling which is expected to launch in the fall of 2019.

 Sports Betting In Chicago, IL